jav201/python_panel_plot/README.md

 # Python Panel application

-Application to generate and customize plots using matplotlib.
+Application to generate and customize plots using matplotlib